COVID-19 Small Business Grant Program - Restaurant Only

 - Business will not be eligible if they meet any of the following:

-- Business has file for bankruptcy anytime in the last 3 years.
+- Business has filed for bankruptcy anytime in the last 3 years.

 - Grant Request Application